nicolashaw/nicolashaw.github.io/_posts/2024-04-26-fourth_post.md

 GUI for fingerprint recognition Jupyter notebook:
 - Enrolling a fingerprint and associating a name:

-  I think my current implamentation fulfills this requirement.
+  I think my current implementation fulfills this requirement.

 - Storing the template in a file/database: